samihann/mapReduce/README.md

 ## Name: Samihan Nandedkar
 ### UIN: 667140409

+Please find below the video explaining the execution and deployment for project: https://youtu.be/CeYS3syRkN0

 ### Output

 * Please refer to docs directory to get the latest jar file and input log file.